In the 2022 college football season, Alabama was the AP Poll's preseason No. 1 for its fifth time in the College Football Playoff era.

-From 2014 to 2019, the No. 1 team in the AP preseason poll made the playoff five times — 2015 preseason No. 1 Ohio State was the only team from that group to not make the playoff.
+From the 2014 season through 2021, the No. 1 team in the AP preseason poll made the playoff seven times — 2015 preseason No. 1 Ohio State was the only team from that group to not make the playoff.

 Here's how the preseason AP poll correlates to the final College Football Playoff poll in the CFP era.

 The categories below indicate for each preseason ranking in the AP poll, the teams' average ranking in the final CFP poll, the best finish, the worst finish, the number of times a team has been not ranked in the final CFP poll and the number of times a team with that AP preseason ranking made the College Football Playoff.

 *Note: When calculating average finish in the CFP poll for teams that were ranked in the preseason AP poll, we assigned a rank value of 30 for any team that wasn't ranked in the final CFP poll.

 Through a sample size of eight years, recent history says it's best to be ranked No. 1, No. 2 or No. 5 in the preseason AP poll.
 The preseason No. 4 team made the College Football Playoff for the first time in 2019 when Oklahoma earned the fourth playoff spot.
 The tables turned in 2021 as Oklahoma began the season ranked second before falling to No. 16 by season's end, the worst finish of any preseason No. 2 team to date.

 Recent history also says that No. 22 is the worst preseason poll position as in all but one year (2018 Boise State finished at No. 25), the preseason No. 22 has missed the final College Football Playoff poll.